“You stay away long enough, there doesn’t seem like much to go back for.”

 Even knowing how it all ends, this homage to classic thrillers and Victorian novels packs in more than its share of twists and shocking reveals.
 Like Jule herself Genuine Fraud is shrewd, calculating, and electric.

-Possible Pairings: Charlie, Presumed Dead by Anne Heltzel, Don’t You Trust Me? by Patrice Kindl, One of Us is Lying by Karen M. McManus, Pretending to Be Erica by Michelle Painchaud, Daughter of Deep Silence by Carrie Ryan, Bad Girls with Perfect Faces by Lynn Weingarten
+Possible Pairings: Like Never and Always by Ann Aguirre, A Girl Like That by Tanaz Bhatena, Charlie, Presumed Dead by Anne Heltzel, Don’t You Trust Me? by Patrice Kindl, One of Us is Lying by Karen M. McManus, Pretending to Be Erica by Michelle Painchaud, Daughter of Deep Silence by Carrie Ryan, The Girls I’ve Been by Tess Sharpe, The Deceivers by Kristen Simmons, Bad Girls with Perfect Faces by Lynn Weingarten

 *An advance copy of this title was provided by the publisher for review consideration at BEA 2017*